 Our eye care professionals will help with frame selection, lens information and the overall fit of your new eyewear.
 We will never “sell” you a product that isn’t recommended for your best vision.
 Our main goal is to inform patients on what products are best for them.
 We’ll help you choose a frame that will compliment not only your face shape, but also your prescription requirements and lifestyle.

 Are you applying for a new job that requires a vision report?

 Certain occupations require an eye exam and report during the application process.
 This includes the RCMP, local police forces, aviation licensing, and more.
 We’ve got your covered.
 We’ll administer the tests necessary and fill out the required forms.

 Full contact lens care for new and current wearers!

-Many people aren’t aware that contact lenses require a separate test from your regular prescription.
+Many people aren’t aware that contact lenses require additional testing separate from your regular prescription.
 Whether you are a new wearer or a current contact lens user, extra calculations and measurements are needed to ensure that the fit is accurate for your eyes and vision requirements.
 Visit our contact lens section for more!